drwetter/testssl.sh/Readme.md

 * More robustness for any STARTTLS protocol (fall back to plaintext while in TLS)
 * Fixed TCP fragmentation
 * Added `--ids-friendly` switch
+* Major update of client simulations with self-collected data

 [Planned for 3.0](https://github.com/drwetter/testssl.sh/milestone/4).